 Volunteers will have the opportunity to spend a few days touring Vilnius at the end of the program.
 The cost of this stay is absorbed by the gracious Latvian program hosts.

 Volunteers must arrive at Vilnius International Airport by Thursday, June 20th.
 Vilnius is much closer to Daugavpils than Riga.
 Local program hosts will provide transportation between Vilnius and Daugavpils at the beginning and end of the program.

 For the past several years, the American staff has lived in the dormitory of a school located in the heart of Daugavpils.
 This setting has been most convenient for getting to school, shopping, eating, biking, movies, last minute needs, etc.

 The cost of housing is supported by our hosts.

-Kathryn Murphy has been affiliated with WIESCO since 2001 and has been the director of the Daugavpils program since 2002.
-Kathryn spent 38 years teaching Language Arts at Rice Lake and Somerset, Wisconsin School Districts.
-Now that she is retired, in her spare time, she enjoys gardening, reading, and playing the piano for various hospitals, and volunteering in her hometown whenever there is a need.
+Kathryn Murphy has been affiliated with WIESCO since 2001 and has been the director of the program since 2002.
+Kathryn has also taught in Armenia since 2016.
+She spent 38 years teaching Language Arts at Rice Lake and Somerset, Wisconsin School Districts.
+Now that she is retired, she enjoys time with her granddaughter, gardening, reading, and playing the piano for various hospitals in the area.